logeecom/mollie-sylius/doc/installation.md

 You can find more annotation examples under the [tests/Application/src/Entity/*](/tests/Application/src/Entity/) path.

-If you don't use annotations, you can also define new Entity mapping inside your `src/Resources/config/doctrine` directory:
+Or, if you don't use annotations, you can also define new Entity mapping inside your `src/Resources/config/doctrine` directory:
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>